Seven Proven Ways to Fight Deportation in California

 How it works: Depending on eligibility, your case may proceed with the immigration judge or, in some scenarios, the court case may be terminated or dismissed so USCIS can decide the application.
 If inadmissibility issues arise (e.g., unlawful presence, certain crimes, prior removal), you may need waivers (see #5).

-Evidence that helps: Bona fide marriage evidence, approved petitions (I‑130/I‑140/VAWA), proof of lawful entry or 245(i) eligibility, I‑864 financial sponsorship, and all required civil docs.
+Evidence that helps: Bona fide marriage evidence, approved petitions (I‑130/I‑140/VAWA), proof of lawful entry or 245(i) eligibility, I‑864 financial sponsorship, and all required civil documents.

 Watch‑outs: Marriage during proceedings requires heightened proof of bona fides.
 Some applicants must depart for consular processing and should evaluate risks before leaving.